 Place the scallions, Scotch bonnet, ginger, garlic, thyme, 2 tablespoons brown sugar, ground allspice, salt, pepper, nutmeg, lime zest and juice, soy sauce in blender and buzz to puree.
 You should have about 1 cup.
 Measure 1/4 cup marinade into a small saucepan.
 Using a spatula, transfer the rest into a zip-top gallon-sized plastic bag or a shallow baking dish.
 Use a sharp knife to score the top of the chicken with a few 1/4-inch slashes and place it in the bag or dish.
 Toss to coat, close bag or cover pan, and refrigerate overnight.

-To make the barbecue sauce, add the vinegar, ketchup and remaining 2 tablespoons packed brown sugar to the marinade reserved in the saucepan.
-Place pan over high heat and boil for for a minute, whisking constantly.
-Remove from heat, cool and refrigerate.
+To make the barbecue sauce, add the vinegar, ketchup, and remaining 2 tablespoons packed brown sugar to the marinade reserved in the saucepan.
+Place the pan over high heat and boil for a minute, whisking constantly.
+Remove from heat, cool, and refrigerate.

 You can roast the chicken in the oven.
 You’ll miss the rich, smoky depth, but it will still be delicious.

 We keep a grinder dedicated to processing whole spices, but if you don’t want to commit to another appliance, don’t worry.
 You can clear most of the flavor from your mill by grinding a batch of raw rice after a batch of spices.
 It will pick up most of the spice oils.
 That way, when you use it to grind your morning coffee, it will still taste like coffee.

 You can use gloves to handle the Scotch bonnets if you are going to remove seeds and membranes to dial down the spice.
 The spice level mellows a bit during cooking.
 If you love spicy food, toss two peppers into the blender, or maybe even more.